Skip to main content

 4. Self-adhered

 Self-adhered has made installing modified bitumen roofs more popular for commercial buildings.
+Thus, the rise in Mod-Bit popularity has steadily increased.

 The advantages of Mod-bit roofs are they have multiple layers and having multiple layers can make them more durable.
 This increased durability can make the mod-bit a better choice for commercial roofs with high foot traffic.